waku-org/specs/standards/core/sync.md

 #### Parameters
 Two useful parameters to add to your implementation are partitioning count and the item set threshold.

-The partitioning count is the number of time a range is splitted.
+The partitioning count is the number of time a range is split.
 Higher value reduce round trips at the cost of computing more fingerprints.

 The threshold for which item sets are sent instead of fingerprints.